xiyuy98/stat-992-project/README.md

 To find how many clusters are included in the networks, we applied [Vintage Sparse principal component analysis (VSP)](https://arxiv.org/pdf/2004.05387.pdf) to the matrices built from our inCitation and outCitation networks.
 For example, by applying VSP on the data collected by our second method, we found seven clusters in the inCitation network.

 ![image](/image/vsp_in_(method2).png)

+*Figure 2.
+Scatterplot of the Vintage Sparse PCA results for inCitation network (data collection method 2).*

 The code we used is here: